luisfmsonegrao/MedicalBot/README.md

   - retrieve and aggregate anonymized medical data from the `patient_data` dataset.
   - a `Gradio` GUI for users to interact with **MedicalBot** - send queries and provide feedback on individual answers

-  The high-level behaviour of the **MedicalBot**  is defined in the `orchestrate` function inside `orchestrator.py`.
-An augmented user query is first passed to the foundation model for task classification and feature extraction.
-Based on the foundation model's classification of the user query as a prediction task, question answering task or database query task, the **MedicalBot**  may invoke the classification model, it may query the Athena database, or it may invoke the foundation model once more for question answering.

   ### Tech-stack summary